lmvasque/ts-explore/README.md

 ```

 > :memo: **Note:** For ASSET and TurkCorpus, the KL-divergences were calculated in a different way since these datasets have multiple references.
+In our experiments, we merged all the references into a single file for each subset (test, dev and train) and then calculated the divergences.
 - **Datasets files** (complex and simple sentences in separate files) under *<output_dir>/txt*
 - Text files with **edit-distance calculations** under *<output_dir>/txt*
 ```text